riot/riot.github.io/documentation.md

 </my-component>
 ```

-Any callback receives always the current `this.props` and `this.state` as arguments.
+Each callback always receives the current `this.props` and `this.state` as arguments.

 ## Plugins